Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 ```

 When running this container with `-e TLS_TOFU=true` [enteee/git-sync-mirror] silently does TLS-TOFU.
-And if we additionaly specify `-e TLS_TOFU_DEBUG=true`, we can see what is happening under to hood.
+And if we additionally specify `-e TLS_TOFU_DEBUG=true`, we can see what is happening under to hood.

 ```sh
 $ docker run \